UmBsublime/textual-prometheus/README.md

 ## Limitations

-- Timeframe is currently hardcoded to last 24h
+- Timeframe is currently hardcoded to last `30d` with a bucket size of `1h`
 - Will currently auto-update once every 60s only

 ## Installation